microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/ui_guidelines.rst

 #.
 When displaying an Office file, either individually or as part of a list of files, use the file type icons.
 Do
     not use the application icons for this purpose.
 #.
 When displaying a button or other UI element that opens an |wac| application, use the application icons.
 For
-    example, if you display an :guilabel:`Open in Word Online` button, you should use the Word application icon.
+    example, if you display an :guilabel:`Open in Word on the web` button, you should use the Word application icon.

 ..  important::